Introduction to Linux Apps

 While Puppet Open Source is available as a paid commercial version called Puppet Enterprise, we are talking about the open-source, free version called Puppet Open Source.
 The paid version comes with more support and features, but the free one can be pretty effective too.
 It is used for IT reporting, orchestration and automation.

-Here is a look at what the Puppet can do for administrators:
+Here is a look at what Puppet can do for administrators:

-With Linux apps, files are everything.
+- File Control: With Linux apps, files are everything.
 If you modify files the right way, you can control anything.
 But there can be hundreds of files to edit across different servers.
 With Puppet, you do not have to edit files in each server the way you want.
-You can, instead, specify the changes in the Puppetmaster, and the agents will make the changes across the servers where they are installed.
+You can instead specify the changes in the Puppetmaster, and the agents will make the changes across the servers where they are installed.
 For instance, let’s say you have a custom /etc/sudoers and /etc/ssh/sshd_config file that locks down the SSH and gives admins root access.
 You can roll these out and other future changes via Puppet.
-If the controlled files are overwritten or changed in event of an attack or something else, the agents can put back the changes.
+If the controlled files are overwritten or changed in the event of an attack or something else, the agents can put back the changes.

-Puppet can be used to set up cron jobs across all servers using the Puppetmaster, without manually doing it for each server.
+- Cron Jobs and Packages: Puppet can be used to set up cron jobs across all servers using the Puppetmaster without manually doing it for each server.
 You can also ensure that packages are removed or installed from servers with the tool.
 For example, you can set up the Puppet master to check whether Apache is there along with the necessary configuration files.
 You can also set it up to remove Apache and ensure that Apache is not installed in a server.

-You can use Puppet to make sure that services are stopped or running, like the previously mentioned Apache.
+- Keep Services Running and Execute Commands: You can use Puppet to make sure that services are stopped or running, like the previously mentioned Apache.
 If you want to keep a service running, Puppet will try to start the service if it detects that it is not running.
-You can also set up Puppet to run a command on all servers, like an auto install command for an agent to install it automatically on all servers.
+You can also set up Puppet to run a command on all servers, like an auto-install command for an agent to install it automatically on all servers.
 Keep in mind that all the above can only happen when an agent completes a run.
 The Puppetmaster determines when an agent completes a run.
 By default, the Puppet runs every 30 minutes.

 - Network configuration